 Underinsured motorist (UIM) coverage is similar to uninsured motorist coverage.
 This type of insurance pays the difference between the other driver’s insurance limits and the total damages for bodily injury.
 For example, if the other driver’s insurance policy covers $15,000 — the minimum in California — and medical bills for your injuries are $50,000, your underinsured motorist coverage will pay the remaining $35,000, depending on your policy limits.
 UM and UIM coverage are often sold as a package.

 Uninsured and underinsured drivers present a huge problem in California.
 While the rate of uninsured drivers has declined in recent years, more than 14 percent of drivers remain uninsured or lack full coverage.
 Research by the California Department of Insurance reveals that uninsured and underinsured drivers are more likely to be involved in accidents than insured drivers.
 They tend to be young, male, and less affluent drivers whose cars are older and less safe.
 Uninsured drivers are on the highways right next to us.
 They put responsible, insured drivers at risk every day.

 If your claim exceeds the limits of your UM/UIM coverage, we will look to your policy’s personal injury protection (PIP).
 This coverage typically pays for medical expenses, loss of work income, and accidental death and funeral expenses no matter who was at fault in the accident.

 Please don’t hesitate to contact us today at (213) 271-9318 for a free initial consultation and case evaluation.
-Our uninsured motorist lawyers are here to help.
+Our uninsured motorist lawyer is here to help.
 We represent clients throughout California.